-The Department of Languages, Literatures and Cultures offers study in four languages, with majors and minors in French, Russian and Spanish, and two years of Chinese language.
-We also administer a Russian Area Studies minor.
+The Department of Languages, Literatures and Cultures offers study in four languages, with majors and minors in French and Spanish, and two years of Chinese language.
 Students receive a practical grounding in these languages through a challenging curriculum and may complement their classroom experience with study abroad.
 The Department serves as a catalyst for and site of community events and activities.
 In addition, our language, literature, film and culture courses prepare students to understand cultural diversity abroad and at home, to appreciate their own language and culture, and to gain global awareness.
 An individual fluent in another language acquires insight into the world in which we live.
 Advanced foreign language skills, combined with an international perspective and intercultural expertise, position our students for productive careers in the global and multicultural marketplaces of the 21st century.
 Faculty engagement in research and teaching excellence combines with our unique "accent on the individual" through advisement and co-curricular opportunities to create a challenging yet supportive atmosphere in which students can realize their potential.

 - To provide students with the most effective and up-to-date language instruction from the beginning to the advanced level in order to develop speaking, reading, writing, and comprehension skills in at least one foreign language.